fkloosterman/bitbucket-migration/docs/reference/user_mapping.md

     - Extract the Bitbucket identifier
     - Apply user mapping configuration
     - Generate appropriate GitHub mention or fallback

+4. **Display Name Mapping**: When display names appear in comments (not as @mentions):
+    - Extract display names from comment text
+    - Map them to GitHub usernames using configured display_name mappings
+    - Convert to @mentions for proper GitHub attribution

 ### @Mention Patterns